krateoplatformops-blueprints/azuredevops-provider-kog/README.md

-# Azure DevOps Provider KOG Blueprint
+# Azure DevOps Provider KOG

 ***KOG***: (*Krateo Operator Generator*)

-This is a Krateo Blueprint that deploys the Azure DevOps Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
+This is a Helm chart that deploys the Azure DevOps Provider KOG leveraging the [OASGen Provider](https://github.com/krateoplatformops/oasgen-provider).
-This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `gitrepositories`, `pipelines`, and `pipelinepermissions` using the Krateo platform.
+This provider allows you to manage [Azure DevOps resources](https://azure.microsoft.com/en-us/products/devops) such as `GitRepository`, `Pipeline`, and `PipelinePermission` in a Kubernetes-native way using Custom Resources (CRs).
+The resources on Kubernetes will represent the corresponding resources on Azure DevOps, allowing you to create, update, and delete Azure DevOps resources using Kubernetes manifests.
+The resources in Kubernetes are the **source of truth** for the corresponding Azure DevOps resources.

 ## Summary